 - Generally supporting the dual responsibilities of ASA science policy work: raising the profile of statistics in policymaking and advocating on behalf of the statistics profession

 - Attending policy-related events (e.g., congressional hearings, coalition meetings, conferences, briefings, and colloquia)

 - Coordinating ASA participation in statistics and science and technology coalition events

 - Speaking publicly on behalf of the ASA, especially for colloquia

 - Contributing to communications to ASA members about science policy (e.g., Amstat News, Enews, social media)

 ASA/ACM/AMS/IMS/MAA/SIAM Science and Technology Policy Fellowship

-The ASA/ACM/AMS/IMS/MAA/SIAM 2020-2021 Science and Technology Policy Fellowship focuses on data science and related expertise such as machine learning, data visualization, and causal inference to meet legislative and policymaking challenges.
-Fellows serve one year in a federal agency or on the staff of a senator, representative, or congressional committee beginning September 2020.
+The ASA/ACM/AMS/IMS/MAA/SIAM 2021-2022 Science and Technology Policy Fellowship focuses on data science and related expertise such as machine learning, data visualization, and causal inference to meet legislative and policymaking challenges.
+Fellows serve on the staff of a senator, representative, or congressional committee beginning September 2021.
 Learn about the executive and legislative processes and lend statistical and scientific expertise to public policy issues.